Parmilashams/campus-tour-aws-translate/README.md

 ## Notes

-- Ensure your AWS IAM user has **TranslateFullAccess** permissions.
+- Try to make sure your AWS IAM user has **TranslateFullAccess** permissions.
 - The provided `point_id` must exist in the `roompoints` table on Supabase.